-Maynard Nexsen's Environmental Litigation & Regulatory Compliance client services are extensive.
+Maynard Nexsen's Environmental Litigation and Regulatory Compliance client services are extensive.
 Our experience covers a wide range of services, including the representation of clients before the myriad of local, state, and federal regulatory agencies.
 Unlike many law firms in which environmental attorneys and litigation attorneys are in separate departments, our cohesive environmental team consists of lawyers who have an extensive regulatory compliance practice as well as significant litigation experience with expertise in trial strategies and defenses.
 Our lawyers have served as lead counsel in trials, administrative hearings, and permitting appeals, as well as regularly representing clients in significant matters before the Environmental Protection Agency, the Occupational Safety and Health Administration, the Mine Safety and Health Administration, and counterpart state environmental agencies in throughout the southeastern United States.

 Our Environmental team includes a past Chair of the Litigation Section of the American Bar Association (ABA), the 2008-2009 President of the ABA, and two past Chairs of the Environmental Law Section of the Alabama State Bar.
 Maynard Nexsen’s Environmental Practice is recognized as a Leader in the Field in Chambers USA: America's Leading Lawyers for Business.
 Our environmental attorneys are regularly recognized as leaders in Environmental Law by The Best Lawyers in America© including members being named as the Best Lawyers® "Lawyer of the Year" on two occasions.
 In addition, two members of the practice have prior educational and working experience in the environmental field with one having earned a master's degree in forestry and the other having earned a master's degree in environmental science and management.